 Skip to main content

 Google has created a set of web performance metrics called the Core Web Vitals.
-These metrics contribute to the overall page experience ranking signal.
+These metrics contribute to the overall page experience ranking signal, so they will affect your SEO.

 This article looks at how site speed and user experience impact Google rankings.